Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Model-independent calibration of the Amati relation through B ezier polynomials

 where $N_{\rm O}$ is the size of the OHD catalog with values $H_k$ and attached errors $\sigma_{H,k}$.
 We here consider various OHD catalogs: $32$ real measurements, and $100$, $500$ and $1000$ mock data.

 The best-fit curves approximating the various OHD catalogs are portrayed in Fig.~\ref{fig:Bez}, where a comparison with the predictions of the $\Lambda$CDM paradigm \citep{Planck2018} is also shown.
 The best-fit coefficients $\alpha_i$ used in Fig.~\ref{fig:Bez} are summarized in Table~\ref{tab:Bez} and displayed in the contour plots of Fig.~\ref{fig:Bez_cont}.
+In Table~\ref{tab:Bez} are also listed the values of the transition redshift $z_{\rm tr}$ inferred from each (real and mock) OHD catalog.
+These values have been found from the corresponding functions $H_2(z)$ imposing the condition on the deceleration parameter $q(z_{\rm tr})\equiv0$, namely

 Once the error bars are evaluated, we computed the error evolution as data points increase.
 In particular, in Fig.~\ref{fig:alphadecrease} we draw plots of the relative errors $\delta\alpha_i=\sigma_{\alpha,i}/\alpha_i$ decrease, with $0\leq i\leq2$.
 There each point corresponds to the mean value of the relative error defined by $r_i\equiv(\delta\alpha_i^{\rm min}+\delta\alpha_i^{\rm max})/2$ at the corresponding value of the natural logarithm of the number points, namely $N=\{32,\,100,\,500,\,1000\}$ as shown in Table \ref{tab:Bez}.